-- (1) This section applies for the exercise of a power under section 30 or 30A in relation to a thing found in a place entered under this Act. - (2) An authorised officer, or a person helping the authorised officer, may operate available equipment if the authorised officer or person reasonably believes- - (a) the available equipment is suitable for exercising the power; and - (b) the power can be exercised without damaging the available equipment or the thing. - (3) In this section-
+- (1)This section applies for the exercise of a power under section 30 or 30A in relation to a thing found in a place entered under this Act. - (2) An authorised officer, or a person helping the authorised officer, may operate available equipment if the authorised officer or person reasonably believes - the available equipment is suitable for exercising the (a) power; and - the power can be exercised without damaging the (b) available equipment or the thing. - (3)In this section-